jacob-moses/jacob-moses.github.io/index.md

 My current book project, _Medical Regret without Remorse_, traces the history of therapeutic reversals in surgical practice since 1945, offering a new account of how affect plays a role both among patients and medical professionals in shaping the current regime of biomedicine.
 In this work, I develop a concept of “medical regret” to illuminate bureaucratic and affective responses to medical harm.

-I earned my Ph.D. in [History of Science at Harvard University][3] in 2020, where I also completed a secondary field in [Science, Technology, and Society][4].
+I earned my Ph.D. in [History of Science from Harvard University][3] (2020), where I also completed a secondary field in [Science, Technology, and Society][4].
 My work has received support from the E. J. Safra Center for Ethics at Harvard University, the National Science Foundation, and the Science History Institute (formerly Chemical Heritage Foundation), among others.

 Before pursuing my doctoral studies, I worked for several years at[ The Hastings Center][5] on interdisciplinary bioethics research projects ranging from pandemic preparedness to the ethics of synthetic biology.